xxh/xxh/README.md

 2. If it needed xxh script copies the portable xonsh on the host (`~/.xxh` by default) along with init scripts and plugins.

-3. Finally xxh makes ssh connection to server and running remote portable xonsh shell without any affection on of system.
+3. Finally xxh makes ssh connection to server and running remote portable xonsh shell without any affection on the target system.

 # Thanks